JoseAntonioNuevo/Registry-APi-Tech/README.md

 The application includes feature tests to verify the correctness of the API.
 To execute the tests:

+The test suite covers various scenarios, such as:

+- Adding items to the registry.
+- Checking item existence.
+- Removing items.
+- Comparing sets using `diff`.
+- Inverting the state of the registry.

+### Run Tests with docker

+docker-compose exec laravel-app php artisan test

+### Run Tests without docker

 1. Ensure the testing database is correctly configured in your `.env` file:

    ```